danielaparker/jsoncons/doc/ref/basic_json_content_handler.md

 Returns `true` if the producer should generate more events, `false` otherwise.
 Throws a [ser_error](ser_error.md) on parse errors.

-(14) Handles a floating point value.
+(14) Handles a half precision floating point value.
+Returns `true` if the producer should generate more events, `false` otherwise.
+Throws a [ser_error](ser_error.md) on parse errors.

+(15) Handles a double precision floating point value.
 Returns `true` if the producer should generate more events, `false` otherwise.
 Throws a [ser_error](ser_error.md) on parse errors.